pantheon-systems/documentation/source/content/assuming-write-access.md

 <Alert title="Note" type="info">

-We do not recommend creating symlinks over SFTP due to inconsistencies amongst clients.
+We do not recommend creating symlinks over SFTP due to inconsistencies between clients.

 The following is for Mac and Linux only.
 Windows users may refer to Microsoft documentation for opening [Command Prompt as an Administrator](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx) and [creating symlinks using mklink](https://technet.microsoft.com/en-us/library/cc753194.aspx) or create symlinks within a virtual machine.